-Ventura is one of biggest cities in California to rely solely on local water supplies.
-Rainfall feeds Ventura River, Lake Casitas and groundwater basins to meet all community needs.
-But prolonged drought and regulations have reduced the local water supply.
-Without additional supply, Ventura’s water needs will outpace its supply by 20% to 30% as early as 2035.
+Ventura is one of the largest cities in Southern California to rely solely on local water supplies.
+Rainfall feeds the Ventura River, Lake Casitas and groundwater basins to meet all community needs.
+But prolonged drought, increased regulations, and operational and legal challenges have impacted Ventura’s local water supply.

-The proposed VenturaWaterPure Project would divert, treat and re-use water that’s currently discharged into the Santa Clara River Estuary.
-A new advanced water treatment facility would treat water to its purist form, creating a new, locally-owned supply that isn’t dependent on rainfall.
+VenturaWaterPure will recover, treat and reuse water that is currently discharged into the Santa Clara River Estuary, creating a locally-owned, drought-resilient water source that isn’t dependent on rainfall.

 STEP 1.
 Currently, wastewater from the City of Ventura is sent to the Ventura Water Reclamation Facility where it’s treated and cleaned before being discharged into the Santa Clara River Estuary.
 This water will be sent to a new Advanced Water Purification Facility (AWPF) for reuse.

 STEP 2.
 Using a scientifically proven process, the AWPF will treat water to drinking-water standards, creating a reliable and high-quality water source.

 STEP 3.
 The purified water will then be injected into a local groundwater basin and later distributed to Ventura Water customers.

 VenturaWaterPure will use a five-stage treatment process that produces purified water that exceeds drinking water quality standards.